 Other Pitching Profiles:

-Feldman is one of several pitchers profiled in Vine Line’s 2013 Pitching Preview, available in the April issue, on sale now.
-We’ll be posting pitching profiles throughout the month, so be sure to check back to see what’s in store on the mound for 2013.
+Bowden and Rondon are two of several pitchers profiled in Vine Line’s 2013 Pitching Preview, available in the April issue, on sale now.

 (Photo by Stephen Green)